Long-time behaviour of deterministic Mean Field Games with non-monotone interactions: Approximation by long-time asymptotics

 \section{Approximation by long-time asymptotics}

-We adopt the assumptions of \cite{cannarsa2020long} except the monotonicity of $F$, (F3).
+In this section we adopt the assumptions of \cite{cannarsa2020long} except the monotonicity of $F$, (F3).
 Our Lagrangian is the convex conjugate of $H(p)=|p|^2/2$, so it is $L(q)=|q|^2/2$, which is a reversible strict Tonelli Lagrangian (see \cite{cannarsa2020long} for the definitions).
 So we add the assumptions (F1), i.e.,

 and (F2), i.e.,